-Questions: “I have wanted to be cremated and have my ashes placed in my church’s columbarium.
-If you have no body to be resurrected, are your ashes?
+Question: “I have wanted to be cremated and have my ashes placed in my church’s columbarium.
 The burial rite says “ashes to ashes, dust to dust.”
 God said to Adam, “to dust you will return.”
+But if you have no body to be resurrected, are your ashes raised?

-Of course, humans are more than biological machines.
-We are created in the image of God and are therefore representatives of God on the earth.
-Our God-created bodies are deserving of honor and respect.
+Of course, we are created in the image of God and our bodies are deserving of honor and respect.
 This honor and respect has been accorded the body by means of elaborate funeral rites.
 Burial practices are probably the oldest human or humanoid rituals.
 There is archaeological evidence of elaborate Neanderthal burials 28,000 years ago!
 Human beings have lovingly prepared their dead for burial and made provision to keep the body intact as long as possible, unless cremation was practiced.
 But there were more reasons for cremation than simply the practical disposal of the corpse.
-Among the Hindus the body was burned to encourage the soul to move on to its next incarnation.
-The Egyptians, on the other hand, wanted the soul to find its body.
+Among the Hindus the body was burned to encourage the soul to move on to its next incarnation—to find another body.
+The Egyptians, on the other hand, wanted the soul to find its own body.
 So they went through elaborate means to preserve the body.
-Ritual is seldom just about practicality.

 There has been a growing preference in our society for cremation rather than inhumation (burial).
 This is because cremation is cheaper and environmentally-conscious people have argued that it is more ecologically friendly.
 Urban areas especially are running out of places for cemeteries.
 Moreover, cemetery grounds are filled with concrete vaults planted in the earth in which tightly closed caskets are placed.
 A well-known theologian, Martin J. Heinecken, once said that our bodies are so locked into our coffins that we will need a blow-torch to get out at the sound of the archangel’s trumpet!

 Of course, we want to remember our dead with some kind of memorial marker.
 This has usually been a grave stone in a cemetery.
 But it could be a metal plaque on a wall.
-Here’s where columbaria are a nice touch.
-A brick wall in a church yard garden or an inside wall of a church building can be divided into niches and the cremains of the deceased in an urn are placed in the niche.
-In humid places like New Orleans, whole bodies in wooden caskets can be placed in walled vaults and within two year the body and casket have decayed so that the next family member can be placed in the vault.
-Whether with burial or interment, the funeral rite’s words are applicable: “We commit (name) to the (ground, sea) earth to earth, dust to dust, ashes to ashes, in the sure and certain hope of the resurrection to eternal life through our Lord Jesus Christ.”
+A columbarium provides a place for a plaque.
+A brick wall in a church yard garden or an inside wall of a church building is divided into niches and the cremains of the deceased collected in an urn are placed in the niche.
+In humid places like New Orleans, whole bodies in wooden caskets can be placed in walled vaults and within two years the body and casket have decayed so that the next family member can be placed in the vault.
+The funeral rite’s words are applicable for both inhumation and cremation: “We commit (name) to the (ground, sea) earth to earth, dust to dust, ashes to ashes, in the sure and certain hope of the resurrection to eternal life through our Lord Jesus Christ.”

 Eternal life is a gift of God.
 It is also an expression of love that God does not want to lose the creatures made in God’s own image.
 The God who created us in the first place will recreate us in the last place, with a glorified body and a purified soul joined together.
 The bodies of most people will be gone by the time of that trumpet call, so they will have to be recreated by God.